 Medical Editor: John P. Cunha, DO, FACOEP

 Mono-Vacc Test (O.T.) is a multiple puncture intradermal test for the detection of tuberculin sensitivity in high-risk children.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include blisters, ulcers, or dead tissue, pain, or itching at the test site.
+The brand name Mono-Vacc Test (O.T.) is discontinued, but generic versions may be available.
+Common side effects of Mono-Vacc Test (O.T.) include:

 The activity per Mono-Vacc Test is comparable to or greater than 5 tuberculin units (5 TU) administrated by the Mantoux method.
 Mono-Vacc Test may interact with corticosteroids or immunosuppressive drugs.
 Tell your doctor all medications and supplements you use and all vaccines you recently received.
 During pregnancy, Mono-Vacc Test should be administered only if prescribed.
 Tell your doctor if you are pregnant before receiving this test.
 Consult your doctor before breastfeeding.

 Our Mono-Vacc Test (O.T.)
 Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.